Intravenous (IV) Line and Tubes

 Because most babies in the NICU are too small or sick to take full milk feedings, medicines, and fluids are often given through their veins or arteries.
 Babies may need frequent lab tests and measurements of blood oxygen levels.
 There are several ways a baby may get fluids and medicines and have blood drawn.
 These include the following: Intravenous (IV) line.
 Babies may have an IV placed in a hand, foot, or scalp, where veins are easily accessed.

 Umbilical catheter (UVC or UAC).
 After the umbilical cord is cut at birth, a newborn baby has the short stump of the cord still in place.
 Because the umbilical cord stump is still connected to their

 1 of the 2 arteries or the vein of the umbilical cord.
-Medicines, fluids, and blood can can be given through this catheter.
+Medicines, fluids, and blood can be given through this catheter.
 Sometimes blood may be drawn from it as well.
 After placement of the umbilical catheter, X-rays are taken to check that it's in the right

 Central line.
 This is sometimes called a PICC line.
 A catheter is placed in a deep vein or artery A baby may need IV lines or catheters for just a short time or for many days.
 Once a baby is well enough to take milk feedings and is gaining weight, IV lines may be removed.
 In some cases, an IV may be needed for giving a baby antibiotics or other antibiotics or other medicine even when the baby can be fed normally.